huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/tools-and-navigation/deployment-preview.md

 Review the onboarding process and the rest of the experience and make any changes to the configuration as needed.
 ### Previewing the Clinician Portal
-To preview how the Clinician Portal looks for your deployment, just [invite yourself as an Admin](./inviting-deployment-admins.md) or [Access Controller (Organization)](../../managing-organisations/inviting-staff-to-an-organisation.md).
+To preview how the clinician portal looks for your deployment, just [invite yourself as an Admin](./inviting-deployment-admins.md) or [Access Controller (Organization)](../../managing-organisations/inviting-staff-to-an-organisation.md).

 **Related articles**: [Creating a new Deployment](../general-settings/creating-a-new-deployment.md); [Inviting Deployment Admin](./inviting-deployment-admins.md)